phillipells/phillipells.github.com/README.md

 phillipells.github.com
 ======================

-My website is currently under construction
+My website is currently under construction.
+Hopefully I will have my own website one day.